 - International issues including forum shopping and offshore trusts

 - Property disputes including transfer of tenancies

-- Trusts under Trusts of Land and Appointment of Trustees Act 1996 and Family Law Act 1996 and including offshore trusts
+- Trusts of Land and Appointment of Trustees Act 1996 disputes

-The benefit of Field Court Chambers multi-practice strength means that the money team can draw on the expertise of our other established groups such as Child Law team on issues concerning child abduction, the Court of Protection and Property teams, to ensure that all aspects of the case are carefully considered.
-Many members’ practices straddle these divisions in any event but our clients find that complex cases benefit from the complementary nature of practice groups within Field Court Chambers.
+The benefit of Field Court Chambers’ breadth of practice groups means that the Family Provision team can draw on the expertise of our other established groups, such as the Court of Protection and Property teams, to ensure that all aspects of a case are carefully considered.
+Many members’ practices straddle these areas in any event but our clients find that complex cases benefit from the complementary nature of practice groups within Field Court Chambers.

 The Family Group is regularly sought after for its expert CPD-accredited training, workshops and seminar programmes.
-Members can also deliver bespoke in-house training to law firms, local authorities and other professional bodies on request.
+Members can also deliver bespoke in-house training to law firms and other professional bodies on request.

 Please contact seminars for further details.